 Who doesn’t like to explore the local kitchen while abroad?
 Though the Netherlands isn’t exactly famous for its cuisine, there are some eateries at Leidseplein that are considered typical Dutch.
 Not in the mood for a restaurant yet?
 Visit one of the many cafes at the Leidseplein.
 While you enjoy a local brew, try some Dutch snacks, such as bitterballen and other typical Dutch dishes.

 With this many bars, it’s no surprise after midnight the Leidseplein is called the “entertainment area”.
 For a memorable time, visit this buzzing square at night.
-Many world famous artists perform at big concert halls such as Paradiso and the Melkweg.
-The many intimate dance bars and night clubs such as Jimmy Woo are the stage for many upcoming DJ’s.
+Many world-famous artists perform at big concert halls such as Paradiso and the Melkweg.
+The many intimate dance bars and night clubs such as Jimmy Woo are the stages for many upcoming DJ’s.

 As you can see, there’s so much to do at and around Leidseplein.
 Because of its central location, it’s also the perfect base to discover the rest of Amsterdam.
 Luckily, there are also many good hotels here.
 Let’s be honest: nothing beats not having to travel back to the hotel for 30 minutes after a long day.
 Have a comfortable holiday and stay in the city center.

 Would you like to know more about happenings at Leidseplein or know more about fun activities in Amsterdam?
-Contact our travel department for the best inside tips to explore the capital of the Netherlands.
+Contact us for the best insider tips to explore the capital of the Netherlands.

 Book a Royal Experience

 Experience diamonds like Royals do.
 Since 1840, Royals from all over the world come to Amsterdam to see our impressive craftsmanship.